Have you been hearing the buzz word, Kombucha, EVERYWHERE lately?! It’s high time that I teach you how to make kombucha at home.

 - Tea: Use organic black tea.
 You can also use a mix of white and/or green tea in addition to your black tea.

-- Supplies: You don't need a whole lot of supplies.
-For this method I use 1 ½ gallon mason jar (with a screw on lid and a piece of fabric to cover the top), and if you are going to do a second fruited ferment, you'll need 6, 16-ounce brewing bottles.
+You don’t need a whole lot of supplies.
+For this method, I use one 1/2 gallon mason jar (with a screw-on lid and a piece of fabric to cover the top).
+If you are going to do a second fruited ferment, you’ll need six 16-ounce brewing bottles.

-- Recommended extras: I love The Big Book of Kombucha.
-If you are just starting out buy it or check it out from the library, it's a great resource!
+Extra Tip: I love The Big Book of Kombucha.
+If you are just starting out buy it or check it out from the library.
+It’s a great resource!

 Mold is NOT good.
-Throw away any kombucha and scobys that mold (this isn’t common), it might look like colors on the scoby or floral blooming dots.
-Acquaint yourself with what yeast in kombucha might look like.
-It'll look like dark brown snotty strings (delightful right).
-But it isn't mold.
+Throw away any liquid or SCOBYs that mold (this isn’t common).
+Mold might look like colors on the scoby or floral blooming dots.
+Yeast in kombucha might look like dark brown snotty strings (delightful, right?), but it isn’t mold.

 The short answer is yes.
-But just a tiny bit, depending on how it is made.
 The chemical reactions between bacteria, yeast, and sugar result in the formation of a small amount of alcohol during the fermentation process.
-That very reaction is part of what keeps it safe and healthy to consume.
-If there was more alcohol in it than a tiny bit, they wouldn't sell it to everyone at the grocery store.
+If there was more than a tiny bit of alcohol in it, they wouldn’t sell it to everyone at the grocery store.

 It is tangy, tart, and a bit sour.
 It has been compared to a sour apple taste with a tad more sweetness.